estebanrfp/To-Do-List/README.md

-# GDB To-Do-List App
+# To-Do-List Distributed Application with GenosDB

-A simple task list application built with HTML, CSS, and GraphDB in vanilla JavaScript.
+A simple task list application built with HTML, CSS, and GenosDB in vanilla JavaScript.

 ## Features